ewertonlp/movie-app/README.md

 ## 🚀 Features

 ✅ **Complete catalog of movies and series**
-Explore the most popular LGBTQIA+ titles, with descriptions, posters, and trailers.
+Explore the most popular LGBTQIAPN+ titles, with descriptions, posters, and trailers.

 ✅ **Custom search**
 Find productions by name, genre, or keyword.